Mexico politicians fear flunking quake test before 2018 vote

-(This September 20th story corrects to change political affiliation of senator in paragraph 12)
+(This version of September 20’s story corrects to change political affiliation of senator in paragraph 12)

 By Gabriel Stargardter